WoW Midnight Healer Tier List - May 2026 Update

 Q: Is Discipline Priest still good after the nerf?

 A: Yes.
-The -12% damage nerf is a 1.5 kill time increase on trash in Magister's Terrace (99% of players won't notice).
+The -12% damage nerf is a 1.5 kill time increase on trash (99% of players won't notice).
 Healing is buffed.
-You're still 2971 score and still top-4 damage dealer among healers.
-Raid bosses in The Voidspire don't care about a 12% damage nerf when you're also dpsing.
+You're still 2971 score and solid A-tier.
+Healer damage is very low this season compared to last expansion, so the damage nerf matters less than the healing toolkit matters more.

 Q: What's the easiest healer to play?